 Flamingo Pink + Sage

 We've already declared it our new favorite (honorary) neutral, so it's no surprise that sage green brings all of its versatile, muted elegance to a marriage with pink.
 Red accents in pillows and a rug make the same feel a bit more eclectic.

 Proof positive that pink and grey don't have to look twee together.
 This modern living room packs a punch, even while relying on two ultra-muted neutral shades.

 Is it just us, or does this color combo look just like an idyllic, early-morning sunrise?
 We wouldn't mind waking up to this pink bedroom every morning.

-A poppy orange couch plus rosy pink curtains equals a bouquet of floral-inspired goodness you get to live inside.
+A burnt orange duvet plus rouge pink pillows and a headboard equals a bouquet of floral-inspired goodness you get to live inside.
 There's something so retro yet unexpectedly fresh about this combo.